Constrained Generalized Delaunay Graphs Are Plane Spanners: The Constrained Empty-Rectangle Delaunay Graph

 Let $m_i$ be the projection of $p_i$ along the vertical axis onto $p q$, let $C_i$ be the homothet of \C{p}{q} with $m_i$ and $m_{i+1}$ on its boundary that is similar to \C{p}{q}, and let $a_i'$ and $b_i'$ be the Northwest and Northeast corner of $C_i$.
 Using these $C_i$, we shift Type~(ii) and Type~(iii) rectangles down as far as possible: We shift $R_i$ down until either $p_i$ or $p_{i+1}$ lies in one of the North corners or the South boundary corresponds to the South boundary of $C_i$.
 In the latter case, $R_i$ and $C_i$ are the same rectangle.

 Since all rectangles $R_i$ are smaller than \C{p}{q}, we can apply induction, provided that we can show that $R_i$ is half-empty.
 For Type~(i) visibility edges, the part of the rectangle that lies below the line through $p_i$ and $p_{i+1}$ is contained in $R$, which does not contain any visible vertices, and the region of \reg{\C{p}{q}}{p}{q} below the convex chain, which is empty.
 For Type~(ii) and Type~(iii) visibility edges, the part of the rectangle that lies below the line through $p_i$ and $p_{i+1}$ is contained in the region of \reg{\C{p}{q}}{p}{q} below the convex chain, which is empty, and the region of \C{p}{q} below the line through $p$ and $q$, which does not contain any visible vertices by Lemma~\ref{lem:VisibleBelowPQ}.
-Hence, all $R_i$ are half-empty and we obtain an inductive path of length at most: (i) $|p_i b_i| + |b_i p_{i+1}|$, (ii) $|p_i a_i| + |a_i b_i| + |b_i p_{i+1}|$, (iii) $|p_i a_i| + |a_i b_i| + |b_i p_{i+1}|$.
+Hence, all $R_i$ are half-empty and we obtain an inductive path of length at most: (i) $|p_i b_i| + |b_i p_{i+1}|$ for Type~(i) rectangles, (ii) $|p_i a_i| + |a_i b_i| + |b_i p_{i+1}|$ for Type~(ii) rectangles, (iii) $|p_i a_i| + |a_i b_i| + |b_i p_{i+1}|$ for Type~(iii) rectangles.

-To bound the total path length, we perform case distinction on the location of $x$ on $R$ and whether the convex path from $x$ to $q$ goes down: (a) $x$ lies on the East boundary of $R$ and the convex path does not go down, (b) $x$ lies on the East boundary of $R$ and the convex path goes down, (c) $x$ lies on the North boundary of $R$ and the convex path does not go down, (d) $x$ lies on the North boundary of $R$ and the convex path goes down.
+\textbf{Bounding the total path length:} To bound the total path length, we perform a case distinction on the location of $x$ on $R$ and whether the convex path from $x$ to $q$ goes down (see Figure~\ref{fig:RectangleFourCases}): (a) $x$ lies on the East boundary of $R$ and the convex path does not go down, (b) $x$ lies on the East boundary of $R$ and the convex path goes down, (c) $x$ lies on the North boundary of $R$ and the convex path does not go down, (d) $x$ lies on the North boundary of $R$ and the convex path goes down.